abhitejdivi5/Ab-s-Analog-and-Mixed-signal/2. Bandgaps and LDO/B. Fractional_Bandgap.md

 With Regards Abhitej Divi ;)

 Band gap reference is a circuit which will give constant output voltage with respect to temperature and supply variations.
 We can make a constant voltage reference, cancelling the effect of temperature by combining CTAT and PTAT circuits.
 BGR is a major building block of any IC as it is very essential for a circuit to be immune to effect of temperature change.
-BGR are commonly used in LDO, Buck-boost converter, Regulator, ADC, DAC etc. Although there are other parameters like process variation which might effect
+From the op-amp-based bandgap, we can obtain a fixed voltage of 1.25 V. If a lower on-chip reference voltage is required, a fractional bandgap reference circuit can be used